- Develop your plan

 Once it's ready, it's easy to use.
 After all your member withdrawals have been entered, go to Accounting>Taxes and select the year you're preparing the partial year return for from the year drop down box.

 Note We cannot generate partial year returns for the state tax forms.
 If your state requires them, you will have to fill in and file them manually.
+We also offer a service you can make use of if you'd like to have them prepared for you.
+You can find out more about it here:

 - Distribute Tax Forms